 Boosting Organic Search Results

-- Continue to create more and more high-quality content, while focusing on engaging readers and building trust, rather than trying to sell products or services.
-Consumers today are wary of hard-sell tactics and are more likely to form a trusting, long-term relationship with a business that they feel is more concerned about their needs and desires.
+Focus on engaging readers and building trust, rather than trying to sell products or services.
+Consumers today are wary of hard-sell tactics.
+Instead, they are more likely to form a relationship with a business that they feel care their needs.

-You may find that paid advertisements can initially help to draw users in more quickly, but there is enough long-term and stable value in generating organic search results that it should not be abandoned or ignored.
+You may find that paid advertisements can initially help to draw users in more quickly.
+However, don’t neglect the tremendous value in generating organic search results either.